Coveros-GitHub-Training/sel-copilot-advanced-workshop/Labs/Lab-7-Coding-Agent.md

      I'm getting an error: [paste error here]
      Please help me fix it.
      ```
-   - Work through any issues with Copilot's help
+   - Work through any issues with Copilot's help.
+As this is just a training workshop, it's totally fine if you aren't able to get things fully implemented.
+The goal is to learn with Agent mode and have Copilot help resolve issues that come up.
    - This simulates real development where you encounter and solve problems

 7. **Test Your Changes**:
    - Navigate to the gallery page
    - Verify the share buttons appear on photo cards
    - Test the different share options
-   - Check mobile responsiveness

 ### 💡 Debugging Tips